A universal bound on the blow-up rate for the focusing mass-critical nonlinear Schr\"odinger equation: Nonexistence of self-similar blow-up rate solutions

-In this subsection, we fix an almost periodic self-similar solution $u$ obtained in Proposition~\ref{prop:main for AP}.
-Our goal is to prove the following proposition, which concludes Theorem~\ref{thm:no self similar}. \begin{prop} There does not exist a solution $u$ given in Proposition \ref{prop:main for AP}. \end{prop}
+In this subsection, we fix an almost periodic self-similar solution $u$ in Proposition~\ref{prop:main for AP}.
+Our goal is to prove the following proposition, which concludes Theorem~\ref{thm:no self similar}. \begin{prop} There does not exist a solution $u$ given in Proposition~\ref{prop:main for AP}. \end{prop} We define $v$ by the transform of $u$